 Qualcomm Announces Snapdragon 720G, 662, 460 Chips

-Interestingly but unsurprisingly, none of these new SoCs support 5G networks.
+Interestingly, but unsurprisingly, none of these new SoCs support 5G networks.
 According to Qualcomm, that is kind of the point: 4G LTE is not going anywhere for at least another decade, according to wireless industry analysts and carriers themselves.
-So, many more LTE-only devices will be hitting the market in the years ahead, and they will need chipsets to actually function like modern computers should.
+So, many more LTE-only devices will be hitting the market in the years ahead, and they will need chipsets actually to function like modern computers should.
 So, these three new offerings are just the first of many non-5G chips that Qualcomm plans to release in the era of 5G connectivity.

 Comments